Understanding Tax Identity Theft

 If your stolen identity was then used to obtain employment, you could find yourself subject to state and federal enforcement actions for unreported income.

-What steps should I take if I’m a victim of tax identity theft?
+What steps should I take if I'm a victim of a stolen tax return?

 If you or someone you know have fallen victim to tax identity theft, you'll need to report it to the IRS as soon as possible.
 If your electronically filed or paper return is rejected, here are some of the steps you may wish to take: